2-year-old Norfolk girl with brain cancer gets red carpet treatment, backyard surprise

 Skye was diagnosed with cancer when she was only 14 months old.

-"she was diagnosed with brain cancer," said Lopez, starting to tear up.
-"Big softball tumor basically in her brain."
+"She was diagnosed with brain cancer," said Lopez, starting to tear up.
+"Big softball tumor, basically in her brain."

 Thankfully, Lopez says Skye is in remission.

-"She finished her 100th day on March 19th, and I couldn't ask for nothing better.
+"She finished her 100th day on March 19th, and I couldn't ask for nothing [sic] better.
 She has been like a normal kid," Lopez told reporters.

 Even though Skye is in remission, it does not mean the hard work for her is quite over.
 Which is why Skye's family was thankful for the playset in their own backyard.